Balwinder Singh Bhunder

-Balwinder Singh Bhunder is an Indian politician, currently a member of the Rajya Sabha, the upper house of the Parliament of India, from the state of Punjab, and is the Secretary General of Shiromani Akali Dal Political party.
+Balwinder Singh Bhunder (born 20 September 1944) is an Indian politician, former member of the Rajya Sabha, from the state of Punjab, and is the Working President of Shiromani Akali Dal.

 He is a member of the Shiromani Akali Dal party.
 He served as the Cabinet Minister for Agriculture, the Cabinet Minister for Forest and the Cabinet Minister for Soil Conservation from 1977 to 1980.
 He has held former positions of General Secretary of Shiromani Akali Dal, President of All India Kisan Sabha and Member of the Legislative Assembly from Sardulgarh, Mansa district.

 Early life

 Bhunder was born in the village of Bhunder, Sardulgarh, Mansa district, in the state of Punjab, to Sardar Boota Singh and Shrimati Surjit Kaur.

 Biography

 Bhunder married Shrimati Balwant Kaur.
 They had two sons, Balraj Singh Bhunder and Dilraj Singh Bhunder.
 Balraj Singh Bhunder died in 2007 at the age of 40.
 Balraj was the National General Secretary of the Youth Wing, Youth Akali Dal.
 Dilraj Singh Bhunder is an MLA from Sardulgarh, Mansa district.